 Security products which label themselves 'antivirus' normally have the core essential features only, but Avast Business Antivirus is a rare exception, with almost as much functionality as many full security suites.

-Security suite-level tools include a spam filter and an intelligent firewall.
-The Wi-Fi Inspector looks out for network vulnerabilities, a sandbox runs dubious apps in an isolated environment, shielding the rest of your PC, and a rescue environment helps to remove even the most stubborn and stealthy threats.
+There's the core antivirus engine, behavior monitoring, and real-time file, email and download scans, for instance.
+You also get an intelligent firewall, a spam filter, plus smart blocking of malicious URLs.
+Not to mention a Wi-Fi Inspector looking out for network vulnerabilities, a sandbox which runs dubious apps in an isolated environment, shielding the rest of your PC, and a bootable rescue environment that helps to remove even the most stubborn and stealthy threats.

-If you need more power, Avast Business Antivirus Pro extends the package with Exchange and SharePoint protection, a data shredder and more.
-Prices start at $49.99 (£40) per PC per year.
+If you need more power, Avast Business Antivirus Pro extends the package with automatic updates of common software, a secure data shredder, and more.
+Prices start at £26.79 ($34.83) per PC per year.